 Pain Management Injection Procedures

-UW Health Pain Management offers anti-inflammatory injection procedures to patients as a way to mitigate chronic pain.
+UW Health Pain Management experts in Madison, Wisconsin, offer anti-inflammatory injection procedures to patients as a way to mitigate chronic pain.

 Patients should provided the Interventional Pain Program with any medical information (allergies to antibiotics, drugs, contrast, latex, sea food, etc.).
 Also, provide medical history of:

 - Bleeding disorders and anticoagulation (coumadin/heparin) medication

 - Need for prophylactic antibiotics (prosthetic implants/artificial valves)

 Preparing For Your Procedure

 - Do not eat solids for six hours or drink liquids for two hours prior to your procedure.
 You may take a sip of water if you need to take medicine.

 - Take your usual medicines on the day of the procedure unless instructed otherwise by your doctor.

 - You cannot take aspirin (including baby aspirin) one week prior to the procedure.
 If you take aspirin for your heart or blood vessels as prescribed by your doctor, you will need a written note from your doctor saying it is OK to stop taking your aspirin.